Rebekah-Shunmugapandi/sea-change-semester-data-labs/Lab03/Lab03-CombiningAndVisualizingData.md

 ![](Lab03-CombiningAndVisualizingData_files/figure-gfm/unnamed-chunk-46-1.png)<!-- -->

-The final step is to calculate and plot the mean seasonal cycle:
+The final step is to calculate and plot the mean seasonal cycle.
+Note, the following step will give lots of warnings because the latitude and longitude data are stored as characters, not numbers, so when R tries to calculate the mean of those columns, it can’t and so assigns the value `NA` to those columns.
+However, it still can for all the other columns.

 ``` r
 surfaceData %>% group_by(doy) %>%